in-toto/specification/in-toto-spec.md

 `"products"` from the step's corresponding link metadata.
 They operate in a similar fashion as firewall rules do.
 This means if an artifact is successfully consumed by a rule, it is removed from the queue and cannot be consumed by subsequent rules.

-There is an implicit `"ALLOW *"` at the end of each rule list.
+**NOTE:** There is an implicit `"ALLOW *"` at the end of each rule list.
 By explicitly specifying `"DISALLOW *"`, in-toto verification fails if an artifact was not consumed by an earlier rule.
+Not including `"DISALLOW *"` at the end of a rule list could allow artifacts to sneak into the step or inspection undetected.
+AS such, it is generally recommended that all rule lists include a `"DISALLOW *"` at the end.

-Here, we describe an algorithm to illustrate the behavior of the rules being applied:
+Here, we describe an algorithm to illustrate the behavior of the rules being
+applied:

 ```python
 VERIFY_EXPECTED_ARTIFACTS(rule_set, link, target_links)